wuchalejs/wuchale/README.md

 <p>Welcome {userName}</p>
 ```

-No imports, no wrappers, no annotations. `wuchale` handles everything at
+No imports, no special components, no annotations. `wuchale` handles everything
-compile time by analyzing your code and automatically extracting translatable
+at compile time by analyzing your code and automatically extracting
-strings.
+translatable strings.

 ## Getting started